marbl/canu/documentation/source/index.rst

    command-reference

-Canu is a fork of the Celera Assembler designed for high-noise single-molecule sequencing (such as the PacBio RSII or Oxford Nanopore MinION).
-The software is currently alpha level, feel free to use and report issues encountered.
+`Canu <http://github.com/marbl/canu>`_ is a fork of the Celera Assembler designed for high-noise single-molecule sequencing (such as the PacBio RSII or Oxford Nanopore MinION).
+You can `download <http://github.com/marbl/canu/releases>`_ a release.
+If you encounter any issues, please report them using the `github issues <http://github.com/marbl/canu/issues>`_ page.

 *  :ref:`Quick Start               <quickstart>` - no experience or data required, download and assemble *Escherichia coli* today!
 *  :ref:`Canu tutorial             <tutorial>`   - a gentle introduction to the complexities of canu.